mojaloop/helm/mojaloop-iam/docs/permission-model.md

 it collapse a scope to `*`.

 A resource object always contains a slash and `__self__` never does, so the two cannot collide.
-Within a type, `__all__` is a reserved id.
+Within a resource name, `__all__` is a reserved id.
 Keto accepts any string as an object, so the write path is what enforces both.

 ## The Keto model